 For the pumpkin cake:

-- Beat the oil, eggs, and sugars for 2 minutes in a large mixing bowl, until thick and light-colored.
+- Beat ⅓ cup vegetable oil, 2 large eggs, ½ cup white sugar and ½ cup brown sugar for 2 minutes in a large mixing bowl until thick and light-colored.

-- Add the sifted dry ingredients (flour, salt, baking powder, and baking soda) and mix until well incorporated, but don't overbeat.
+- Add the sifted dry ingredients (1 ½ cups all-purpose flour, 1 teaspoon baking powder, ½ teaspoon baking soda and ¼ teaspoon salt) and mix until well incorporated, but don't overbeat.
 This is the time to mix at the lowest speed of the beater or use a spatula.
-You can sift the dry ingredients separately and then add them to the pumpkin batter, or have them measured and sift them directly over the cake batter (like I do).
+You can sift the dry ingredients separately and then add them to the pumpkin mixture, or have them measured and sift them directly over the cake batter (like I do).

 - Spread the pumpkin cake batter in the prepared pan.

-- Bake for about 35 minutes, or until a tester or toothpick comes out clean.
+- Bake for about 35 minutes or until a cake tester or toothpick comes out clean.
 Don't overbake it so the cake is moist and tender.

 - Let cool for 15 minutes on a wire rack.
 Make sure there is no cake stuck to the sides of the pan where there's no parchment paper.
 If there is, run a smooth-bladed knife to loosen them.